-What is Your Metabolic Equivalent Task (MET)?
+Calculate Your Metabolic Equivalent Task (MET)?

+It is important to understand how many calories you will likely burn on your hike.
 Different daily activities burn calories at different rates.
 These metabolic differences in activities are classified as metabolic equivalent tasks or MET values.
 Hundreds of different activities have corresponding MET values as illustrated by the referenced physical activities.
 The more strenuous the activity the higher the MET value.
 Below is a short list of MET values.

 Metabolic Equivalent Task Values